You are here:Home - Support - Print Quality Troubleshooting Guide

 The next retraction setting that you should check is the retraction speed.
 This determines how fast the filament is retracted from the nozzle.
 If you retract too slowly, the plastic will slowly ooze down through the nozzle and may start leaking before the extruder is done moving to its new destination.
 If you retract too quickly, the filament may separate from the hot plastic inside the nozzle, or the quick movement of the drive gear may even grind away pieces of your filament.
 There is usually a sweet spot somewhere between 1200-6000 mm/min (20-100 mm/s) where retraction performs best.
 Thankfully, Simplify3D has already provided many pre-configured profiles that can give you a starting point for what retraction speed works best, but the ideal value can vary depending on the material that you are using, so you may want to experiment to see if different speeds decrease the amount of stringing that you see.

 Once you have checked your retraction settings, the next most common cause for excessive stringing is the extruder temperature.
-If the temperature is too high, the plastic inside the nozzle will become extremely viscous and will leak out of the nozzle much more easily.
+If the temperature is too high, the plastic inside the nozzle will become less viscous and will leak out of the nozzle much more easily.
 However, if the temperature is too low, the plastic will still be somewhat solid and will have difficulty extruding from the nozzle.
 If you feel you have the correct retraction settings, but you are still encountering these issues, try decreasing your extruder temperature by 5-10 degrees.
 This can have a significant impact on the final print quality.
 You can adjust these settings by clicking “Edit Process Settings” and selecting the Temperature tab.
 Select your extruder from the list on the left, and then double-click on the temperature setpoint you wish to edit.

 As we discussed above, stringing occurs when the extruder is moving between two different locations, and during that move, plastic starts to ooze out of the nozzle.
 The length of this movement can have a large impact on how much oozing takes place.
 Short moves may be quick enough that the plastic does not have time to ooze out of the nozzle.
 However, long movements are much more likely to create strings.
 Thankfully, Simplify3D includes an extremely useful feature that can help minimize the length of these movements.
 The software is smart enough that it can automatically adjust the travel path to make sure that nozzle has a very short distance to travel over an open space.
 In fact, in many cases, the software may be able to find a travel path that avoids crossing an open space all together!
 This means that there is no possibility to create a string, because the nozzle will always be on top of the solid plastic and will never travel outside the part.
 To use this feature, click on the Advanced tab and enable the “Avoid crossing outline for travel movement” option.

 Finally, you may also find that increasing the movement speed of your machine can also reduce the amount of time that the extruder can ooze when moving between parts.
-You can verify what movement speeds your machine is using by clicking on the Other tab of your process settings.
+You can verify what movement speeds your machine is using by clicking on the Speeds tab of your process settings.
 The X/Y Axis Movement Speed represents the side-to-side travel speed, and is frequently directly related to the amount of time your extruder spends moving over open air.
 If your machine can handle moving at higher speeds, you may find that increasing this settings can also reduce stringing between parts.

 The plastic that exits your extruder may be anywhere from 190 to 240 degrees Celsius.
 While the plastic is still hot, it is pliable and can easily be formed into different shapes.
 However, as it cools, it quickly becomes solid and retains its shape.
 You need to achieve the correct balance between temperature and cooling so that your plastic can flow freely through the nozzle, but it can quickly solidify to maintain the exact dimensions of your 3D printed part.
 If this balance is not achieved, you may start to notice some print quality issues where the exterior of your part is not as precise and defined as you would like.
 As you can see in the image on the left, the filament extruded at the top of the pyramid was not able to cool quickly enough to retain its shape.
 The section below will examine several common causes for overheating and how to prevent them.